View

 I took the inspiration from my mood board and their logo and began creating the elements for my style tile: Little Green’s color palette, fonts, buttons and components.

-I interviewed 5 users for my usability testing, along with receiving additional comments from my mentor.
+I interviewed 5 users for my prototype usability testing, along with receiving additional comments from my mentor.
 The overall consensus was the color scheme is visually appealing and the website has a friendly vibe.
 The users liked the event calendar and the layout of the classes/events.
+However they felt that overall there could be more consistency with spacing and a greater use of visual hierarchy.

 After having a follow-up discussion with the client, I decided to add 1) banner for purchasing gift cards and 2) a separate section detailing their live music events.
 You can visit the Framer website prototype here.